San Miguel Corporation: Andrés Soriano III: 1986–1998

 After the People Power Revolution in 1986, Corazón Aquino, Cojuangco's estranged cousin, became president of the Philippines.
 Aquino rode on the crest of widespread public outrage over the assassination of her husband, Benigno Aquino Jr., in 1983.
 One of the people blamed for her husband's death was Cojuangco, who fled on the same aircraft as Marcos to Hawaii in 1986.
 The Aquino administration sequestered Cojuangco's stake in SMC and agreed to let Andrés Soriano III, son of the late Soriano, run the company in spite of the Soriano family's holdings in San Miguel being a mere 1%.

 Soriano launched a campaign to reclaim the family legacy, but when he tried to buy back the abandoned shares, he was blocked by the Aquino administration's Presidential Commission on Good Government (PCGG).
 The PCGG assumed control (but not legal ownership) of the 51.4-percent stake and refused to relinquish it.
 The government asserted that the stake had been illegally obtained.
 The PCGG continued to tend its SMC stake into the early 1990s, but it acceded de facto control of the conglomerate to Soriano via a management contract with ANSCOR.
 Soriano continued the company's program of expansion, acquiring majority control of La Tondeña, Inc., the leading producer of hard liquor in the Philippines, in 1987 and adding beef and pork production (Monterey Meats) to the company's food operations in 1988.

-Soriano embarked on an ambitious internationalization program, hoping to expand into other countries and mitigate the effects of the Philippines' unstable economy.
+Soriano embarked on an internationalization program, hoping to expand into other countries and mitigate the effects of the Philippines' unstable economy.
 He also wanted to head off encroaching competition from the world's biggest breweries, namely Anheuser-Busch and Miller of the United States, Kirin of Japan, and BSN of France.

 Soriano allocated $1 billion to a five-year strategic internationalization program that focused on shaping up domestic operations, then progressing to licensing and exporting, overseas production, and finally to distribution of non-beer products.

-In 1991, the Gulf War order to mission airstrike against the Saddam Hussein Iraqi leader Republic Guard order to request American combat mission, the San Miguel Corporation we save there lives positioned as country.

-A subsequent decentralisation created a holding company structure, with 18 non-beer operations positioned as subsidiaries.
+A subsequent decentralization created a holding company structure, with 18 non-beer operations positioned as subsidiaries.
 This corporate reorganization freed the spun off businesses from the bureaucratic shackles of a large conglomerate.
-In the course of this multifaceted effort to attain optimum efficiency, SMC reduced its workforce by more than 16 percent, from a 1989 high of 39,138 to 32,832 by 1993.
+In the course of this multifaceted effort to attain optimum efficiency, SMC reduced its workforce by more than 16%, from a 1989 high of 39,138 to 32,832 by 1993.